-If your stamp has multiple drawings in it, you can select which drawings to stamp by using the Stamp slider in the Tool Properties view.
-You can also cycle through the stamp's drawings by pressing the Left Arrow and Right Arrow keys.

-- If you press and hold the Shift key before you start drawing, your stroke will be a straight line. - If you press and hold the Shift key while you're drawing, the part of your stroke from that point on will be a straight line until you release the Shift key. - If you press and hold the Shift and the Alt keys before drawing, your stroke will be a straight line in an angle that is a multiple of 15 degrees. - If you press and hold the Ctrl (Windows/Linux) or $\mathbb H$ (macOS) key while drawing, your stroke will be a closed shape. - If you press and hold the Alt key, your tool will snap in a straight line to the nearest existing shape.
+- If your stamp has multiple drawings in it, you can select which drawings to stamp by using the Stamp slider in the Tool Properties view.
+You can also cycle through the stamp's drawings by pressing the Left Arrow and Right Arrow keys. - If you press and hold the Shift key before or while drawing, you will draw a straight line. - If you press and hold the Spacebar key while drawing a straight line, the angle of your line will lock.
+If you are using a pressure-sensitive tablet, you can draw over your line to adjust its thickness. - If you press and hold the Shift and Alt keys before or while drawing, you will draw a straight horizontal or vertical line. - If you press and hold the Ctrl (Windows/Linux) or $\mathbb H$ (macOS) key while drawing, your drawing stroke will turn into a closed shape.